Almir-git-unifc/react_footer/README.md

 In youtube's video this project was developed with Html, CSS in React.js.

-However, during my development the main change is that I used React VITE.
+However, during my development the main change is that I used React VITE and React Icons.

 # Built With
 ![React](https://img.shields.io/badge/react-%23FA7343.svg?style=for-the-badge&logo=react&logoColor=%23000080)